-The tri-villages thin geography brings the Atlantic Ocean and Pamlico Sound closer together and closer to you with only a short walk between the two.
-You'll be able to brag to your friends back home how you walked from one side of an island to another.
+The Atlantic Ocean and Pamlico Sound are only a short walk apart in the tri-villages.
+Make your friends jealous by telling them you walked from one end of an island to the other.

-The Chicamacomico Life-Saving Station is the most intact station left from the early days of the Coast Guard where brave men rescued endangered sailors.
+The Chicamacomico Life-Saving Station a preserved station from the early days of the Coast Guard where brave men rescued endangered sailors.
 Today, the station is a museum and memorial to those men.
 Reenactments of Breeches Buoy and Apparatus Drill take place during the summers to bring you into the world of the early surfmen.
 The best things aren’t always easy to find, so you won’t want to miss this hidden gem.

-The Tri-villages are a central location for day trippers seeking something new each day.
-Maybe a visit to the Graveyard of the Atlantic Museum and a ferry ride to Ocracoke one day, or perhaps a visit to Jockey's Ridge the next!
+The tri-villages are a central location for day trippers seeking something new each day.
+Maybe a visit to the Graveyard of the Atlantic Museum and a ferry ride to Ocracoke one day, or perhaps Jockey’s Ridge the next!

-Real Watersports is the hub of surf culture in the Tri-villages.
-Learn about everything watersports at this one-stop shop with all the gear you need for surfing, styling, kiteboarding, and more.
+Real Watersports is the hub of surf culture in the tri-villages.
+Learn about everything watersports at this one-stop shop for surfing, styling, kiteboarding, and more.
 Real offers tons of adventurous lessons and tours including kiteboarding, foiling, and surfing.
 Already a watersports pro?
 Outer Beaches has a wide variety of homes with direct sound access or you can stay just a short walk away from your lessons!

 Photo via outerbanks.com

-The soundside shores aren’t always empty, so when you need some alone time with the family but still want to enjoy the sound where do you go?
+The soundside shores aren’t always empty, so where do you go when you need some quality soundfront time with the family?
 The Salvo Day Use Area is a secret spot on Hatteras Island.
 This small location with picnic friendly areas, shallow water, and soundside access is the perfect spot for anyone who wants a quiet retreat.
 If you want to stay close to the recluse’s paradise, we have you covered.

-Our National Seashore is a protected natural habitat which houses many species of birds, and Pea Island is a fantastic place to spot them.
-Just north of the Tri-villages, Pea Island provides a safe opportunity to admire nature's beauty.
-Make sure to bring a list of every species and see how many you can find!
+Our National Seashore is a protected natural habitat that houses many species of birds.
+Pea Island, just a few miles north of the tri-villages, provides a safe opportunity to admire their beauty.
+Bring a list of every species and see how many you can find!

-The S-Curves are a prime surfing location where locals and visitors alike go to shred waves and quickly erase that pesky farmer's tan.
-Whether you vibe with a board or watch from the Cape Hatteras National Seashore, it's a good time for everyone.
+The S-Curves are a prime surfing location where locals and visitors alike go to shred waves and quickly erase that pesky farmer’s tan.
+Whether you vibe with a board or watch from the shore, it’s a good time for everyone.

 What makes Hatteras Island unique is how each piece complements each other and fits into the whole picture.
-Rodanthe, Salvo, and Waves cohesively bring their elements of history, culture, and landscape into an experience that is unlike any other.
-We love the Tri-villages for all that they are and have to offer, be sure to book your stay with us in the Tri-villages if you’re looking to share some of that love!
+Rodanthe, Salvo, and Waves bring their history, culture, and landscape into an experience that is unlike any other.
+Be sure to book your stay with us in the tri-villages if you’re looking to share some of that love!